-Award-winning in the Spring and Fall 2020 Global Music Awards international competitions, Ingrid Carbone receives three bronze medals: in March for her CD on Schubert “L’Enchantement Retrouvé” (the only Italian pianist awarded), in December for her CD dedicated to Liszt “Les Harmonies de l’Esprit” and for the live performance of Consolation n.
-2 played in Konstanz, Germany (the only classical musician to receive two awards for two works).
+Award-winning in the Spring and Fall 2020 Global Music Awards international competition, Ingrid Carbone receives three bronze medals: in March (the only Italian pianist awarded) for her CD on Schubert “L’Enchantement Retrouvé”), in December (the only classical musician to receive two awards for the two submitted works) for her CD dedicated to Liszt “Les Harmonies de l’Esprit” and for the live performance of Liszt’s Consolation n.
+2 performed in Konstanz, Germany, during the opening ceremony of the international photographic exhibition “Women in Mathematics throughout Europe- A Gallery of Portraits”.

-Beside the concert activity, Mrs Carbone is interested to spread musical knowledge: she has in her agenda several lecture – concerts, among them the last ones where given for Roma3Orchestra Foundation (Rome) and Institute Foundation Liszt (Bologna).
-She is also very engaged in social.
+Besides the concert activity, Mrs Carbone is interested in spreading musical knowledge: she has in her agenda several lecture – concerts.
+She is also very engaged in social issues.

-Mrs Carbone began her musical education in Italy, at the Conservatory of Music of Cosenza, her home town, where she studied with Maria Laura Macario and Flavio Meniconi, and achieved her piano Diploma at the age of nineteen with Francesco Monopoli.
-There she studied Composition, too.
+Ingrid Carbone began her musical training in Italy, at the Conservatory of Music in Cosenza, her hometown, where she studied with Maria Laura Macario and Flavio Meniconi, and obtained the Piano Diploma with full marks at the age of nineteen with Francesco Monopoli.
+At the Conservatory she also studied Composition.

-Eclectic personality, she graduated summa cum laude in Mathematics at the University of Calabria (Italy) at age 21.
+Eclectic personality, she graduated summa cum laude in Mathematics at the University of Calabria (Italy) at the age of 21.
 She moved to the University of Bari (Italy) when she became Assistant Professor in Mathematics at age 27.
-She is the author of articles, published by international journals, and was invited to give talks and conferences in Europe and at the Fields Institute for Research in Mathematical Sciences in Toronto (Canada).
+She is the author of articles, published by international journals, and was invited to give talks and conferences in Europe and Canada.
 Currently, she is Assistant Professor at the University of Calabria, where she teaches mathematics and where she also was the President of the Scientific Library for some years.